boyinatarun/tenant-Iac/Markdown.md

 **Propagation expectations**
 - DNS change (DuckDNS update): usually visible within seconds to a few minutes.
-- TTL and caching in user ISPs may introduce delays (up to 1 hour in worst-case ISP caching).
 - Certificate availability: If you provided your own cert, TLS is immediate after apply.
 If system generates self-signed cert, it’s created during provisioning (~seconds).

 **Validation checks**